dr-evo/sins2-bugfixes/readme.md

-Fixes several old bugs in game files.
+Fixes several bugs in game files.

 Modifies simulation - all players in multiplayer must have this mod.